QuestPDF/QuestPDF-Documentation/docs/getting-started.md

 }
 ```

-The code above produces the following result:
+The code above generates the following output:

 ![example](/getting-started/step-header.png =595x)

 ### Content implementation

-In the document generation world, it is expected that a single document has multiple pages.
-The QuestPDF library assumes that certain elements should be repeated across the page, for example, header and footer.
-Additionally, it offers a great mechanism to support paging content.
-It is not desired to split the content in any place, usually, we want to define explicitly where it should happen if needed.
+Define general structure of the primary content.
+Please note that you can freely use C# features such as conditions and loops.

 ```c#
 public class InvoiceDocument : IDocument